Rosa Navarro

+Rosa Navarro Barandica (born 23 March 1955, Barranquilla), is a Colombian photographer and mixed-media artist.

+Career

-Rosa Navarro is a photographer and mixed-media Colombian artist.
-Navarro was born on March 23, 1955, in Barranquilla, Colombia.
-She was born in Hospital de Barranquilla.
-She is the daughter of Carlos Navarro Orozco and Rosa María Barandica.
-Navarro was exposed to the arts since her birth because her mother was an artist who worked with several mediums.
+The daughter of Carlos Navarro Orozco and Rosa María Barandica, Rosa Navarro was exposed to the arts since her birth as her mother was an artist who worked with several mediums.
 At an early age, Navarro began to learn and draw the human body on the wet sand which was in her home's patio.
 She also utilized wood, box cartons and clay, where she would get it from her father's ladrilleria (brick gallery).

-She was an active artist in the early 1980s.
-Her first artwork consisted of conceptual art and explored the semiotic meanings and possibilities of her name.
-Her name "Rosa" means both "rose" and "pink" in Spanish.
-There are other photographs where she utilizes her body as a vehicle to represent herself.
-Her artwork can be classified as self-portraits.
-Navarro has exhibited in group and solo exhibitions in Colombia.
-She has received awards and won second place at the First Salon Colombo-americano in 1982.
-Navarro currently lives and has her gallery in Santo Tomas, Atlantico Colombia.
+Navarro began creating work in the 1980s that explored the semiotic meaning of her first name, Rosa, which in Spanish means both "rose" and "pink."
+The photographs from this period are self-portraits.

+Navarro exhibited in Columbia in the 1980s and 90s and won several awards including winning second place at the first Salón Colombo-americano in 1982.
+Navarro currently lives and has her gallery in Santo Tomás, Atlántico, Colombia.
 She is also currently working on an artwork titled Rosalogico which depicts the human existence as a unique phenomenon inside the beauty that art can only create.

 Education

 Rosa Navarro studied at La Normal de Fátima and went on to study at El Instituto Ariano in Barranquilla where she developed her artist portfolio.
-In 1977 she joined the faculty of the Architecture department and in 1978 she went on to study plastic arts at La Facultad de Bellas Artes, Universidad del Atlántico, Barranquilla.
+In 1977, she joined the faculty of the Architecture department and, in 1978, she went on to study plastic arts at La Facultad de Bellas Artes, Universidad del Atlántico, Barranquilla.